Ethical supplier mandate and ethical supplier threshold

 The enhanced Ethical Supplier Mandate 2021 applies from 1 September 2021.

-The Mandate complements the Threshold and will benefit suppliers as well as workers and the broader Queensland community by:
+The Mandate complements the Threshold and benefits suppliers, as well as workers and the broader Queensland community, by:

 - making Queensland workplaces fairer and safer

 - ensuring that Queensland taxpayers' money is used to build the local economy and support quality Queensland jobs.

 The Mandate ensures businesses supplying to government uphold their economic, ethical, social and environmental commitments made in tenders and contracts or required by policies or laws.

 Key enhancements from the 2021 update